magmamaintained/Magma-1.19.3/README.md

    1. Or Download the latest jar from [Magma Site](https://magmafoundation.org/)
 2. Make a new directory(folder) for the server
 3. Move the jar that you downloaded into the new directory
-4. Run the jar with your command prompt or terminal, going to your directory and entering `java -jar Magma-[version]-installer.jar --installServer`.
-Change [version] to your Magma version number.
+4. Run the jar with your command prompt or terminal, going to your directory and entering `java -jar Magma-[version]-server.jar`.
+Change [version] to your Magma version.

-5. This will generate another jar `forge-[version].jar` run this as normal `java -jar forge-[version].jar`
+**NOTE** - Magma does NOT have a gui, you cannot open the server jar directly by double clicking it!

 ### Building the sources